juan11perez/mlapi/README.md

 ```
 Image creates default user:admin password:admin

-To modify the user type below command.
-If the container is recreated you will need to re-create your specifc user.
+To modify the user, type below command.
+If the container is re-created you will need to re-create your specifc user.

 ```
 docker exec -it mlapi python3 mlapi_dbuser.py